 One of California's premier wine regions, Sonoma County is shining brighter than ever these days.
 In the past several years, a bumper crop of award-winning restaurants have popped up, further elevating Sonoma's reputation as a culinary epicenter and attracting the attention of in-the-know foodies from California and beyond.
-Of course, there's the world-class wine, too, with the addition of two new growing regions in 2012, for a total of 15 distinct viticultural areas.
+Of course, there's the world-class wine, too, with a total of sixteen distinct viticultural areas.

 Sonoma Cheat Sheet